raganwald-deprecated/homoiconic/2012/12/combinators_1.md

 * We've seen four handy combinators: "get," "splat," "pluck," and "maybe."
 * "Get" and "maybe" play well together; "splat" and "pluck" are conveniences that help program in a functional rather than OO style.

-In [Part II], we'll look at some combinators that are specifically tuned for working with instance methods: "bound," "send," and "fluent." (*cough*).
+In [Part II], we'll look at a more complex recipe, "partial," and some combinators that are specifically tuned for working with instance methods: "bound," "send," and "fluent." (*cough*).
 The recipes in this post are from the book [JavaScript Allongé](http://leanpub.com/javascript-allonge), a book focused on working with functions in JavaScript, including combinators, constructors, methods, and decorators.
 You can download a [free sample PDF](http://samples.leanpub.com/javascript-allonge-sample.pdf).

 [Feedback welcome](mailto:reg@braythwayt.com), or discuss these ideas on [reddit](http://www.reddit.com/r/javascript/comments/14we7r/combinator_recipes_for_working_with_objects_in/) and [hacker news](http://news.ycombinator.com/item?id=4925658).